Homicide detective weeps in trial of deputy who failed to confront Parkland high school shooter

 What Peterson heard and saw during the shooting is the key issue in the trial.
 He is charged with child neglect and culpable negligence for failing to confront Cruz before the gunman reached the classroom building’s third floor, where six of the victims died.
 Peterson is not charged in connection with the deaths of 11 people killed on the first floor before he reached the building.

+Suzanne Camel, then a Stoneman Douglas math teacher, told the court she was in her classroom in an adjoining structure that faced the 1200 building.
+She said the shots were so loud she thought a student was throwing firecrackers against her door.
+She went outside but saw nothing.
+She shooed one panicking student into her classroom and then ducked behind a barrier as she tried to figure out where the bangs were coming from.

+“It sounded like the building was collapsing — it was huge,” she said.

-His attorney, Mark Eiglarsh, has promised to present about two dozen witnesses who will also testify they were confused about where the shots were coming from.
-Because of scheduling conflicts, a few of them have already testified, including a deputy who said he thought the shots were coming from the football field — more than 100 yards (90 meters) from the actual building.
+Other witnesses, including students and a deputy who arrived during the shooting, also testified they thought the shots were coming from the football field — more than 100 yards (90 meters) from the 1200 building.

-Eiglarsh’s presentation is set to begin later Wednesday and should take several days.
-It will be followed by the prosecution’s rebuttal case.

 If Peterson is convicted of felony child neglect, he could be sentenced to nearly 100 years in prison and lose his $104,000 annual pension.
 He had spent nearly three decades working at schools, including nine years at Stoneman Douglas.
 He retired shortly after the shooting and was then fired retroactively.